mike-munchdev/mad-lib-pdf/README.md

 # Mad Libs PDF Generator Example

-The Mad Lib PDF Generator is a Full Stack RESTFul Node, Express, React Application whose purpose is to demonstrate how you can generate PDFs from using a PDF form
+The Mad Lib PDF Generator is a Full Stack RESTFul Node, Express, React Application whose purpose is to demonstrate how you can generate PDFs from a PDF form.

 ## Getting Started